 So, which option should you choose as your investment platform of choice when it comes to M1 Finance vs Vanguard?

 M1 Finance Overview

 M1 Finance started back in 2015 under the guidance of CEO Brian Barnes.
 With its roots in Chicago, Illinois, the firm now holds over $5 billion in investor assets.
-Their approach to automated portfolios has made them incredibly popular among investors who have little to no experience in the financial markets.
+Their approach to automated portfolios has made them incredibly popular among beginner investors who have little to no experience in the financial markets.

 This completely automated service also enables investors to create custom portfolios using the pie investing feature.

-Whether you want total control over your investments or whether you want to invest and let it ride, investing with M1 Finance allows you to do that and more.
+No matter your investing strategy, whether you want total control over your investments or whether you want to invest and let it ride, investing with M1 Finance allows you to do that and more.